gerekper/ganjaking/wp-content/plugins/premium-addons-pro/readme.txt

 Premium Addons for Elementor is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

 == Changelog ==

+= 2.9.11 =

+- New: Added new hover effects to all the buttons all over the plugin - [here](https://premiumaddons.com/button-widget-for-elementor-page-builder/).
+- Tweak: Alert Box widget rebuilt - [here](https://premiumaddons.com/alert-box-widget-for-elementor-page-builder/).
+- Fixed: Social icons not showing in Image Hotspots widget.

 = 2.9.10 =